 Continentseven: You travel a lot.
 Have you ever thought of moving to one of the places you have discovered?

 Jamie Hancock: Yea it’s a really strange feeling, but I haven’t yet found a place I would rather settle down in other than England.

 Continentseven: Will we see you back on tour this season?

-Jamie Hancock: I just arrived in Oregon and am travelling along the west coast with a visit to Mexico.
+Jamie Hancock: I just arrived in Oregon and am traveling along the west coast with a visit to Mexico.
 After breaking my leg last august, the week after being ranked 9th on the PWA tour, I had a lengthy return to proper windsurfing fitness.
 Cape Town helped but was still way off, only now I’m really feeling back to normal… So I felt a little un prepared for the PWA events in the Canaries and decided not to do the full PWA tour like the previous 4 years.
-I hope to do some events after the summer but for now i’m reliving my boyhood dream of travelling this stretch of coastline.
+I hope to do some events after the summer but for now i’m reliving my boyhood dream of traveling this stretch of coastline.

 ©continentseven.com 2014, Jamie Hancock